Package javascalautils

 Creates an instance of Try wrapping the result of the provided function.

-If the function results in a value thenSuccess
+If the function results in a value thenSuccesswith the value is returned.

-In case the function raises an exception thenFailure
+In case the function raises an exception thenFailureis returned containing that exception.

-is provided as argument then theapply(Object)
+Ifnullis provided as argument then theapply(Object)is invoked.

 Example simple division by zero results in an exception.Try<Integer> resultSuccess = Try.apply(() -> 9 / 3); // results in Success(3) Try<Integer> resultFailure = Try.apply(() -> 9 / 0); // results in Failure(ArithmeticException)